With embedded Webchat

 Add the useWebchat hook

-// Replace with your actual client ID
+with your bot’s actual client ID.2

 Send an event to Webchat